 Impalas had even more trim including Impala script and crossed-flag emblems at the front of the rear coving, chrome plated dummy air scoops in front of the rear wheelwells, ribbed body sill panels and triple taillamps.
 Other models had just two taillights with the station wagons only having one.

-This car looks great in its Anniversary Gold over Honey Beige paint and goes well with the Gold, Beige and Copper textured fabric and vinyl interior.
+This car looks great in its Snowcrest White paint and goes well with the Gray, Black and Red textured fabric and vinyl interior.

 Impala features include the competition style two-spoke deep hub steering wheel with impala medallion, Impala script on the dashboard and the rear speaker grille found in the seatback dip in the center of the rear seats.

 Power steering adds to the pleasure of driving this great car.
-It is also fitted with a 283 Turbo-Fire V8 engine outputting 185 horsepower.
-This is paired with a Powerglide automatic transmission giving an extra cost of $231 when the car was new.
+It is also fitted with a 348 Turbo-Thrust V8 engine outputting 250 horsepower.
+This is paired with the standard 3-speed manual transmission.
+This combination would have cost an additional $166 back in the day.

 Some available Chevrolet options in 1958

 Can it really be a Bel Air and Impala?

 When we first posted this on Facebook it caused a bit of a stir.
 We had comments like: